 - You are not connected to the internet.

-There is a known issue where InqScribe documents with really long names (more than 31 characters) may not open properly on Mac OS X. Such files are impossible to select in the standard File > Open dialog.
+There is a known issue where InqScribe documents with really long names (more than 31 characters) may not open properly on macOS.
+Such files are impossible to select in the standard File > Open dialog.

 There is a workaround for this problem.
-Hold down the alt key (Windows) or option key (Mac) while selecting the File > Open... menu item.
+Hold down the option key while selecting the File > Open... menu item.
 This lets you select any file you want.
 InqScribe will still prevent you from opening files that really aren't InqScribe documents (like spreadsheets), but this technique will let you open these troublesome files.